redox-os/website/content/faq.en.md

 - `make qemu vga=no`

-QEMU terminal will looks like a container/chroot.

 ### How to troubleshoot your build in case of errors

-Refer to the Redox Book before to see if the problem is your build configuration or toolchain, if you still have problems, see the following or join us on [Redox Chat](https://doc.redox-os.org/book/ch13-01-chat.html).
+Refer to the Redox Book to see if the problem is your build configuration or toolchain, if you still have problems, see the following or join us on [Redox Chat](https://doc.redox-os.org/book/ch13-01-chat.html).

 - [Redox Book Troubleshooting Guide](https://doc.redox-os.org/book/ch08-05-troubleshooting.html)
 - [GitLab Troubleshooting Guide](https://gitlab.redox-os.org/redox-os/redox#help-redox-wont-compile)